abenkhadra/bcov/README.md

 bcov -m report -p any -i ./perl -d perl.any.1588260679.1816.bcov > report.out
 ```

-Currently, `bcov` can not persist analysis results between binary
-patching and coverage reporting.
-Therefore, the original binary has to be
+Currently, `bcov` can not persist analysis to disk.
+Therefore, the original binary must be
-re-analyzed.
+re-analyzed to report coverage.
 Coverage will be reported for each basic block in the file
 `report.out`.
 The data in each line lists:
  - BB address
  - BB instruction count